-Residents should receive consistently good service no matter where they live TCHC's 2015 "Getting it Done" report 7 responding to the Mayor's Task Force interim findings recognized that: "It is vital that they meet the same service standards as Toronto Community Housing staff so that residents receive consistently good service no matter where they live.
+TCHC's 2015 "Getting it Done" report responding to the Mayor's Task Force interim findings recognized that: "It is vital that they meet the same service standards as Toronto Community Housing staff so that residents receive consistently good service no matter where they live.
 This has not always been the casethese benefits can only be realized through stronger contracts with clear, well-defined and measurable performance expectations."
-All parties need to have a consistent understanding of what the services requirements are, the standard of quality they must meet, and the consequences if expectations are not met To support successful service delivery, responsible parties need to be clear on what they are expected to do, how and when the work is to be completed, and how they will be held to account.
-This means that regardless of whether property management services are performed by in-house staff (supported by TCHC's vendors) or contracted service providers, to ensure accountability, TCHC needs to have clear, well-defined and measurable performance expectations by establishing: 1.
-Clear and consistent requirements across all TCHC buildings, which specify the service expectations, standard or quality of service, and when the work is to be performed.
-2. Outcome measures or key performance indicators (KPIs) that the service provider will be compared against.
-3. Compliance monitoring and oversight mechanisms and the consequences if TCHC has identified that service requirements, performance outcomes, or KPIs are not met.
+To support successful service delivery, responsible parties need to be clear on what they are expected to do, how and when the work is to be completed, and how they will be held to account.
+This means that regardless of whether property management services are performed by in-house staff (supported by TCHC's vendors) or contracted service providers, to ensure accountability, TCHC needs to have clear, well-defined and measurable performance expectations by establishing: Clear and consistent requirements across all TCHC buildings, which specify the service expectations, standard or quality of service, and when the work is to be performed.
+Outcome measures or key performance indicators (KPIs) that the service provider will be compared against.
+Compliance monitoring and oversight mechanisms and the consequences if TCHC has identified that service requirements, performance outcomes, or KPIs are not met.

-7 Getting it done: Real change at Toronto Community Housing, Response to the Interim Report of the Mayor's Task Force, September 10, 2015
+&lt;sup>7 Getting it done: Real change at Toronto Community Housing, Response to the Interim Report of the Mayor's Task Force, September 10, 2015